1989–90 Miami Heat season

 The 1989–90 Miami Heat season was the second season for the Miami Heat in the National Basketball Association.
-The city of Miami, Florida hosted the 1990 NBA All-Star Game at the Miami Arena this season.
+The city of Miami, Florida hosted the NBA All-Star weekend at the Miami Arena this season, which featured the 1990 NBA All-Star Game.

+Season summary

+Off-season

-After finishing with a 15–67 record in their inaugural season, the Heat received the fourth overall pick in the 1989 NBA draft, and selected small forward Glen Rice from the University of Michigan, and also selected point guard Sherman Douglas out of Syracuse University with the 28th overall pick in the second round.
-The Heat moved from the Midwest Division of the Western Conference, where they played during the previous season, to the Atlantic Division of the Eastern Conference.
+After finishing with a league-worst 15–67 record in their inaugural season, the Heat received the fourth overall pick in the 1989 NBA draft, and selected small forward Glen Rice from the University of Michigan, and also selected point guard Sherman Douglas out of Syracuse University with the 28th overall pick.
+During the off-season, the team acquired Tellis Frank from the Golden State Warriors, and signed undrafted rookie power forward Terry Davis out of Virginia Union.
+After playing in the Midwest Division of the Western Conference the previous season, the Heat moved into the Atlantic Division of the Eastern Conference this season.

-The Heat looked to fix their scoring woes via the draft, but still suffered the pains of an expansion team, posting long losing streaks throughout the entire regular season.
-The team finished in fifth place in the Atlantic Division with an 18–64 record, which was a three-game improvement over their inaugural season.